Paul Gardner (ice hockey): Colorado Rockies

-Gardner, who had also been drafted by the Toronto Toros of the World Hockey Association, opted to pursue NHL opportunities and turned pro with the Rockies farm team the Rhode Island Reds.
-The bulk of his rookie pro season was spent in the National Hockey League, however, where he scored an impressive thirty goals and 59 points in sixty games.
-He finished second on the club in both goals and points and managed thirty more goals (in just 46 games) during his second year in the league.
+Gardner, who had also been drafted by the Toronto Toros of the World Hockey Association, instead turned pro with the Rockies' farm team the Rhode Island Reds.
+The bulk of his rookie pro season was spent in the National Hockey League, however, where he scored an impressive 30 goals and 59 points in sixty games.
+He finished second on the club in both goals and points and managed 30 more goals (in just 46 games) during his second year in the league.
 Despite the prolific start to his NHL career, Colorado traded him midway through his third season to the Toronto Maple Leafs, who had been rumored to be targeting Gardner prior to the March 15, 1979 NHL trade deadline.

 Toronto Maple Leafs

-Coming to Toronto meant Paul would suit up for the same team his father Cal had played four seasons with.
-Paul's brother, Dave, who also had a 350 game NHL career, spent two very productive years in Toronto himself, though in this case with the OHA's Toronto Marlboros.
-Paul, however, did not have as many good hockey memories in the city.
-He started well after the trade scoring 7-goals and 9-points in 11-games with the Leafs to finish the season.
-However the following year he struggled with just 11-goals in 45 games and ended up the lowly Leafs.
+In Toronto Gardner joined the same team for whom his father Cal had played four seasons.
+Gardner started well after the trade scoring nine points including seven goals in eleven games with the Leafs to finish the season.
+However the following year he struggled with just eleven goals in 45 games.
 After failing to make the roster to start the 1980-81 season, the Maple Leafs dealt Gardner, along with Dave Burrows to the Pittsburgh Penguins in exchange for Paul Marshall and Kim Davis.

 Pittsburgh Penguins

 In Pittsburgh Gardner rediscovered his scoring touch reeling off seasons of 34, 36 and 28 goals as one of the club's top scoring threats.
 His fourth year with the Penguins saw him suddenly struggle with no goals in 16 games which led to him being assigned to the Penguins minor league affiliate in Baltimore.
-Gardner led the AHL team in scoring with 32-goals and 81-points in just 54 games.
+Gardner led the AHL team in scoring with 32 goals and 81 points in just 54 games.

 Washington Capitals

 His solid play in the American League earned him another chance to find his game at the NHL level when the Washington Capitals offered him a contract for the 1984-85 season.
-Gardner managed just 2-goals and 6-points in 12 games with Washington but had an explosive season for their farm club.
-Gardner led the AHL in scoring with 51-goals and 130-points in just 64-games.
+Gardner managed just 2 goals and 6 points in 12 games with Washington but had an explosive season for their farm club.
+Gardner led the AHL in scoring with 51 goals and 130 points in just 64 games.
 Despite his lofty production, the Capitals opted not to bring him back for a second year.